maidsafe/rfcs/proposed/0000-new-kademlia-routing-logic.md

 is not full.

-This can only happen if there were less than `GROUP_SIZE` nodes `m` in the network before that had `bi(n, m) == i`, which is equivalent to them being in a bucket `> i` in the new node's table.
+This can only happen if there were less than `GROUP_SIZE` nodes `m` in the network before that had `bi(n, m) == i`.
+If such nodes exist, then some of them have just connected to the new node and they know that their `i`-th bucket was not full before.

-Thus the further action only needs to be taken if the new node has a full bucket `i` such that there are fewer than `GROUP_SIZE` nodes with bucket index greater than `i`.
-The new additions to the nodes' `i`-th bucket know that this is the
-case: Their `i`-th bucket, to which they just added the new node, has not been full before!

 So whenever a node `n` adds a new node to a bucket `i` that was not full, `n` needs to make sure that *all* nodes `m` in the network with `bi(m, n) > i` are